sbrl/woppleblox/README.md

 # woppleblox

-No, not the fictional company - a microblogging app with a  focus on being lightweight, easy to setup / install, and open.
+No, not the fictional company - a micro-blogging app with a  focus on being lightweight, easy to setup / install, and open.

 ## Principles